The2b/Pkg-Mgr/README.md

 In a similar style to the unit tests, this will run a few short Python scripts in order to verify the product created by your compiler.
 Afterwards, it will give you a short summary describing the results of the tests.

+## Contributing
+Information on how to contribute is in [CONTRIB.md](CONTRIB.md)

-# Licensing
+## Licensing
 Currently, this product does not ship with any additional software.
 Because I am not redistributing any software, I am not currently required to follow GPL per the libstdc++ linking exception.
 As for libarchive, because I am not currently distributing its source code or a compiled binary for it, its license does not have scope over this project.

 That being said, I have decided to release this under the GPLv3.
-For more information regarding the GPLv3, look at the file LICENSE
+For more information regarding the GPLv3, look at the file [LICENSE.md](LICENSE.md)

 # Contact me
 If you want to let me know about a bug you found, the best way is to post an Issue on GitHub: https://github.com/The2b/Pkg-Mgr/issues